rsksmart/devportal-1.0/_rsk/architecture/account-based.md

   - For RSK Testnet, this should be `37310'`, as per the [RSKIP-57](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP57.md "Derivation Path for Hierarchical Deterministic Wallets") specification.
+  - Address index: Addresses are numbered from index 0 in sequentially increasing manner.
+This number is used as child index in BIP32 derivation.
+Public derivation is used at this level.

 ## Checksum